How is inflation measured by the Consumer Price Index, and how does it affect the real value of money and investments?

 Use the Consumer Price Index to calculate inflation rates and compare real and nominal values over time

 A focused answer to the HSC Maths Standard 2 dot point on inflation and the Consumer Price Index.
-The ABS CPI series, calculating an inflation rate between two years, comparing real and nominal values, and worked Australian examples with current ABS data.
+The ABS CPI series over time, calculating total and annual inflation between two years, why inflation compounds, converting between real and nominal values, real returns, and worked Australian examples with current ABS data.

 Have a quick question?
 Jump to the Q&A page